tdwyer/pretty-good-wallet/README.md

 - **Geting a file from a vault**
   - Just redirect `-stdout` to a file name.
 Like all other Unix commands
-    - `pgw -d tax.examplecom -stdout >taxes.pdf`
+    - `pgw -d tax.examplecom -v EZ1040-2013.pdf -stdout >taxes.pdf`
-  - You could just select from the list and specify the full path to output file
+  - You could just select from the list and even at the name of the output file
-    - `pgw -stdout ~/taxes.pdf`
+    - `pgw -stdout taxes.pdf`

 **Working with Version Control**